Transfer Photos from iPhone to Flash Drive with/without Computer

 It seems to be a daunting task to do the task since Apple offers no easy way for iPhone users to save iPhone photos onto USB flash drive.
 Fortunately, you can follow the easy-to-email guides below to get pictures from your iPhone to your flash drive and make sure your digital memories will be saved and no longer use up your iPhone's storage space.

-- Back up all photos like camera roll, live photos, burst, screenshots, etc without freezing.
+Back up all photos like camera roll, live photos, burst, etc.

-- Auto convert HEIC to JPG for viewing on older device without format issue.
+Auto convert HEIC to JPG for older device.

-- Transfer other files like videos, music, voice memos, etc without data loss.
+Transfer other data like videos, music, voice memos, etc.